mh1011/yet-another-hello-world/README.md

-# "Hello World" Program For GitHub
+# Yet Another "Hello World" Program For GitHub

 ##### The purpose of this program is to familiarize myself with Git and GitHub.